techidaily/site-ai-voice-clone/source/_posts/new-what-is-an-ai-video-editor-for-2024.md

 ![elon-musk-voice-generator-4.jpg](https://images.wondershare.com/virbo/features/ai-voice/elon-musk-voice-generator-4.jpg)

+<!-- affiliate ads begin -->
+<iframe width="560" height="315" src="https://www.youtube.com/embed/dKjioJQaUh8?si=Ls_AeuvGsSyL5ny2" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<!-- affiliate ads end -->

  If you're an Android user, you can transform your voice to Elon Musk remotely using this top-rated app.
 The app uses advanced AI capabilities to deliver authentic-sounding voices of your favorite celebrities.
 For example, you can transform your voice into Elon Musk, Eminem, Drake, Andrew Tate, Donald Trump, and more.
 However, you'll need Android 5.0 or newer to use this app.

-<!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/SgRVYjqB70s?si=My_2cDvJVdincQRu" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
-<!-- affiliate ads end -->

 ### Key features